 While featured snippets are not shown on every search, they are on the rise, with 23.9% of search results currently showing them.
 They usually appear in the form of paragraphs, lists, tables, or video clips.
 In some cases, they may be a mix of two types, like a paragraph and a list.

 While featured snippets do not come from schema, both schema and featured snippets play a role in on-SERP SEO, what you see when reviewing results on Google.
 Other elements of on-SERP SEO include paid advertising, images, maps, Google My Business, knowledge cards or panels, videos, related questions, and more.

 While some webpages may win featured snippets in very narrow subject areas, and only win with a search term or two, others become featured snippet hubs, winning position zero for multiple searches on just one page.
 Position zero refers to the fact that featured snippets are even above the #1 organic ranking.
 Health-related sites can be common featured snippet hubs because of their wide-ranging and specific knowledge, for example.

 Why Are Featured Snippets Important?

-No-click searches have surpassed organic clicks for the first time, with over 50% of people not clicking on any result in the SERP.
+No-click searches have surpassed organic clicks for the first time, with over 50% of people not clicking on any organic result in the SERP.
 This is in part due to answers in featured snippets reducing clicks to organic results.